meekostuff/HTMLDecor/README.md

 will be removed from the page before the decor document is applied, e.g.

 	<style title="nodecor">body { max-width: 72ex; }</style>

+**NOTE:** this is done in the default `config.js`.
+If you want to remove or modify this behavior then do so in your site-specific `config.js`.

 ### Auxiliary content